 How many times have you walked into a store or found something you liked online and whipped out your wallet to buy it?
 I wonder how many followers the cashier you just handed your credit card to has?

 I bought some stuff off Amazon the other day.
-No idea who that seller is, just know the product had some good reviews.
-We spend money with strangers every day, yet somehow think as owners people need to know us on a personal level to buy from us.
+No idea who that seller is; I just know the product had some good reviews.
+We spend money with strangers every day, yet somehow think that customers need to know us personally to buy from us.

-You Don't Need to Be a Public Figure to Run a Successful Business
+You Don't Need to Be Famous to Run a Successful Business

-In my regular business (which is way more profitable than my coaching and blogging hobby), customers rarely even talk to me these days.
+In my regular business (which is significantly more profitable than my coaching and blogging hobby), customers rarely even talk to me these days.
 They talk to our sales reps who sell them stuff, then our operations and technical team take care of them from there.
-I'm in the background planning, making sure everything runs smoothly, adjusting processes, hiring & training people, and dealing with exceptions, not on the front lines like I was when I started.
+I'm in the background planning, ensuring everything runs smoothly, adjusting processes, hiring & training people, and dealing with exceptions, not on the front lines like when I started.

 That's the same thing James did to become a highly successful business owner.
 He got the ball rolling with a lot of hard work selling stuff to people they wanted to buy, but then gradually faded into the background as he created a real business.